Exploring New Zealand's World Heritage Sites

 A World Heritage Trail

 We want to share these great wilderness areas with you.
 Through hard work and reputation, we have secured the highly prized concessions granted only by the Department of Conservation, allowing us to guide guests into this World Heritage site of outstanding natural value.

 In homage to the area, we named our original walking tour our World Heritage tour.
 On this 13-day tour, we set out to explore the symmetries of life above and below the ground, where water cascades from mountain peaks and rainforest, from roaring untamed coastlines, into the black depths of ice-age carved valleys and deep underground glow-worm habitats.
 Found in the wild are the native species of New Zealand including kea, mohua, kotuku, fur seals, bottlenose dolphins and, if we are very lucky, the very rare Fiordland crested penguin that nests in the remote Martins Bay.
 On our journey, we'll take you around the four great national parks that form the backbone of this World Heritage Site.

 Fiordland National Park

 This is the largest of the 14 national parks in New Zealand and has spectacular fiords carved by rivers of ice, hanging valleys, pristine lakes, valleys, rugged ridge-lines and lush native beech forest stretching from mountains to the southern ocean.
 New Zealand Trails explores four unique parts of this park.
-The exquisite Milford Sound and Milford Track are experienced by air, land and ocean - hiking, boating and via helicopter we enhance your experience to the max.
+The exquisite Milford Sound is experienced by air, land and ocean - hiking, boating and via helicopter we enhance your experience to the max.
 The impact of the glorious isolation of both Martins Bay and the Hollyford Valley, home to some of Fiordland's most ancient trees and rare wildlife, steeped in both Maori and colonial history, will linger with you for a lifetime.

 Aoraki / Mount Cook National Park